neelsshah2006/url_shortner_api/README.md

 | ROUNDS       | Bcrypt salt rounds for password hash |
 | FRONTEND_URL | Your Frontend Website URL (Optional) |

 FRONTEND_URL is an optional environment variable.
-If not provided, API will accept responses from all websites
+If not provided, API will accept requests from all websites

 ### Running the Project